dhadner/dockpanelsuite/README.md

 Visual Studio 2019 Community edition and above is recommended to compile the code base.

 > **If you look for alternative options, use a search engine to learn more about better components like Krypton Docking.**

+**Current status of this fork:**

+Updated to compile with Visual Studio 17.8 and is built on .NET 8.0.